 To achieve pasta-salad nirvana, just remember a few simple rules:

 Choose bite-size pasta shapes, preferably with dents or ridges—all the better to soak up the dressing and ensure you can cram every delicious salad component onto each forkful.
 And dry pasta is better than fresh, as it’ll retain the all-important firm texture.
 To achieve that…

 Cook it in heavy salted water (yes, you’ve heard it before: salty as seawater!) and pull it out when it’s aggressively al dente, a few minutes shy of cooked.
 You want it to still have plenty of bite no matter how long it sits.
 And don’t rinse it.
 Instead, immediately toss it in the dressing while it’s still warm to absorb all that good flavour.
 But to that point…

 Or consider omitting it altogether from the dressing.
 Ever notice how some pasta salads leave you with an unpleasant metallic aftertaste?
 That’d be the vinegar.

 If the recipe calls for fresh herbs or raw veg, toss them through when you serve the salad, and not a moment before.
 That way they’ll stay bright and crisp.

 Need more inspiration?
-Check out our 10 terrific pasta salad recipes.
+Check out our terrific pasta salad recipe collection.